Arcadia, California: Postwar period

 In October 1975, the Santa Anita Fashion Park was opened to the public on the corner of Baldwin Avenue and Huntington Drive, on part of the former Santa Anita Assembly Center site.
 The center court featured a very large "Blue head" by artist Roy Lichtenstein, which was later removed.
-The mall expanded in 2004, and renamed Westfield Santa Anita.
-It was affected by the late 2000s Great Recession, but continues to attract business.
+The mall expanded in 2004 and was renamed Westfield Santa Anita.
+It was affected by the Great Recession of the late 2000s.

 James Dobson, a former Arcadia resident, founded the nonprofit Christian ministry Focus on the Family in the city in 1977.
-Its original office still stands on the south side of Foothill Boulevard.
-Focus grew to larger quarters in the city, and in intervening years expanded to Monrovia for warehouse space before moving out of Arcadia completely in 1990.
 Focus on the Family is now based in Colorado Springs, Colorado, but still has thousands of members in Arcadia.

 In the 1980s, the Asian population in Arcadia began to grow.
 The city had remained 99% white until the late 1970s, but in 1985, the Los Angeles Times reported that the Asian population had grown from 4% in 1980 to an estimated 9%, overtaking Latinos, who accounted for roughly 7% of the population.
-By the 2010 census, Asians consisted of 59.2% of the population.
+By the 2020 census, Asians consisted of 64.56% of the population.

-In the late 1990s, Native American activists threatened to sue Arcadia High School over its use of the "Apache" mascot.
-The high school's use of Native American symbols, including an "Apache Joe" mascot, the Pow Wow school newspaper, the Apache News television program, the "Smoke Signals" news bulletin boards, the school's auxiliary team's marching "Apache Princesses" and opposing football team fans' "Scalp the Apaches" signs were viewed by these Native American activists and many Arcadia community members as offensive.
-Other residents, and some school alumni with Native American ancestry, did not object to their use.
-The school consulted with some Native American groups and made some concessions, but did not change the mascot.
-Arcadia High School has a yearly charity drive for the Apache community.